Nana-YG/GoGame-Core/README.md

-# GTP Core
+# GoGame-Core

-GTP stands for Go Text Protocol.

-GTP Core is an open-source implementation of a light-weight Go game engine, built with C++ and designed for educational and collaborative purposes.
+GoGame-Core is an open-source implementation of a light-weight Go game engine, built with C++ and designed for educational and collaborative purposes.
 This project includes essential game components such as players, a board, and a game manager, and is extendable for advanced features like AI integration or SGF file support.

 ## Why Building Another Go Software?